 In our experience, the best way to slow travel as nomads in Guatemala is to rent a local studio or apartment.

-However, if you are traveling faster as a nomad backpacker, then you might find hostels to be cheaper and easier.
+However, if you are traveling faster as a nomad backpacker, hostels might be cheaper and easier to find.

 Otherwise, there are several ways to go about finding short and long-term monthly rentals in Guatemala.